cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 The processor emulator provides two ways to inspect the internal state of the program.

-Firstly, the contents of all variables is written to the message log when the `stop` instruction is encountered.
+Firstly, the content of all variables is written to the message log when the `stop` instruction is encountered.
 Therefore, it is possible to use the `stopProcessor()` function to output the values of all variables at some point in the program.
 To let the program continue after that, and possibly output the variable values using the `stopProcessor()` function repeatedly, the `stop-on-stop-instruction` flag must be set to false.

 Example of the variable dump: